equinor/ops-actions/CONTRIBUTING.md

 1. Commit your changes.

-    Use the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification for semantic commit messages, where scope is the name of the updated workflow file.
+    Use the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification for semantic commit messages, where scope is the name of the updated reusable workflow file.

     For example, if you've updated the `terraform.yml` workflow file: